 Involving society into legal innovation research.

 We are convinced, that all parts of society should have equal possibilities to participate in decisions regarding innovative technologies.
 Technology is not something that just “happens”.
-It is something that is being actively made and can and should therefore be actively modelled to serve societies’ needs.
+It is something that is actively made and can and should therefore be actively modelled to serve societies’ needs.